 Some people shy away from wearing their hearing aids at social gatherings.
-Often this is done out of a sense that hearing aids are somehow embarrassing.
-Or that wearing them is a sign of weakness.
+This is often done out of a sense that hearing aids are somehow embarrassing, or that wearing them is a sign of weakness.
 In fact, hearing aids are a tool to achieve something good, just like wearing your glasses to see better.

-Decades ago, when wearing glasses was a less common occurrence, kids would be bullied in school for wearing them.
+Decades ago, when wearing glasses was less common, kids would be bullied in school for wearing them.
 Not anymore.
-Today glasses are associated with intelligence.
+Today, glasses are associated with intelligence.
 Even people with perfect vision wear glasses as a fashion statement.
 Soon the same may become true for hearing aids.
-So, don’t miss out on what’s going on out of shame.
-Don’t be that guy (or girl).
-Wear your hearing aids with pride.
+So, don’t miss out on what’s going on, wear your hearing aids with pride!

 Miss something?
 Say something